Corporate Investigation Services Firm

 - Your Freedom

 Most clients call us when their business is under attack either from internal enemies or through outside threats.
 We respond to any situation, any form of suspected activity, including but not limited to corporate fraud and abuse, litigation situations, government investigations, bad media and press reporting, and cyberattacks.
 Additionally, Oberheiden PC offers its proven Crisis Contamination Program by clearing things before they escalate or become public news.
 Oberheiden PC is a trusted name in preventing fraud and avoiding public exposure.

 - Forensic Accounting & Fraud Discovery

 - Whistleblower Litigation

 - Undercover Corporate Investigations

 - Corruption & Corporate Misconduct Investigations

 - Expert Testimony

 We provide FBI and law enforcement expertise to initiate, coordinate, and conduct corporate investigations.
-A team of top-level professionals are ready to assist you and your business to avoid escalation, public exposure, or even a government probe.
+A team of top-level professionals is ready to assist you and your business to avoid escalation, public exposure, or even a government probe.
 Our list of services includes the defense and prevention strategies of fraud, corruption, theft, employee misconduct, and safeguarding your online reputation.

 - Crisis Management